 The "Story So Far" is the story of Stone Mania in words and photos and explains how the company started and where we are today.
 The page is updated periodically as our business continues to evolve.

-Whilst still at school I spent many Saturdays and school holidays working with my father on one of his market stalls.
-I didn't really enjoy it and he was well aware that I had no interest in wanting to take over the business even though it was pretty successful.
-Market life just wasn't for me so it was a little ironic that more than twenty years later after initially following a completely different career path, I found myself once again working the markets after having set up a small business selling silver jewellery and semi precious stones.
+Whilst growing up I spent a great deal of time working with my father in his shop in a South London market.
+He was well aware that it wasn't something that I enjoyed and was disappointed that I had no interest in taking over the business after he retired.
+Market life just wasn't for me so it was a little ironic that more than twenty years later after initially following a completely different career path, I found myself once again working in markets.

-2008 was Stone Mania's third year at the London ideal home show and although we made a small profit, things were definitely down on the previous two years.
-There were whisperings of a looming credit crunch and both traders and consumers were becoming distinctively nervous.
-I had come a long way in the past few years and had no intention of losing my now established gemstone jewellery business to what was being predicted as being the largest economic crisis for many years.
-Gemstone jewellery is a luxury item hence it's something women spend less money on when times get tough.
-I had a huge stock and business was down by about 60% so I had to act quickly to minimise my losses.
-Retail shows were expensive and you needed to make good money to for them to be profitable so this was the first thing to go.
-I couldn't return to the markets because the quality of my gemstone jewellery was now far too exclusive so I decided to concentrate on selling jewellery online through my website.
+2008 was our third year at the London Ideal Home Show and although we made a tidy profit, things were definitely down on the previous two years.
+There was talk in the air of a looming credit crunch and people were becoming nervous.
+I had come a very long way since setting Stone Mania up and had no intention of losing everything to what was being predicted as the largest economic crisis for many years.
+I was sitting on a very large stock and had paid out considerable amounts of money in deposits for upcoming shows over the next twelve months.
+Business was down and things were not looking good.
+Every day I heard about someone else who had gone under so I had to act quickly if I wanted to save the company.
+Rental space at shows is expensive and you need people to spend money in order to make them worthwhile so I immediately pulled out of all future shows.
+I couldn't return to St Albans because the jewellery that I was now selling was not suitable to sell in a market so I decided to concentrate on doing business solely online.